forseti-security/forseti-security/_docs/quickstarts/scanner/default_rules.md

 * BigQuery
   * Datasets should not be public.
-  * Datasets should not be accessible by users who are @gmail.com.
+  * Datasets should not be accessible by users who's email address matches `@gmail.com`.
-  * Datasets should not be accessible by groups who are @gmail.com.
+  * Datasets should not be accessible by groups who's email address matches `@gmail.com`.

 * Blacklist
-  * IP address of any GCP instances should not be listed on the [emergingthreats](https://rules.emergingthreats.net/fwrules/emerging-Block-IPs.txt) website
+  * The IP address of any GCP instances should not be listed on the [emergingthreats](https://rules.emergingthreats.net/fwrules/emerging-Block-IPs.txt) website

-* Cloud Storage (_note: this is NOT the same as Cloud Storage IAM policies!_)
+* Cloud Storage (legacy ACL policies)
   * Buckets ACLs should not be publicly accessible (`AllUsers`).
   * Buckets ACLs should not be accessible by any authenticated user (`AllAuthenticatedUsers`).